 In the previous post, I introduced you to a few fabulous chocolatiers who are offering French-style sophisticated chocolate in Montreal.
-In this post, I’d like to introduce you to a few bean-to-bar chocolate makers who are making chocolate bars directly from cocoa beans they have sourced themselves.
+In this post, I’d like to invite you into the world of bean-to-bar chocolate in Montreal, and a few chocolate makers who are making chocolate bars directly from cocoa beans they have sourced themselves.

 bean-to-bar chocolate in montreal is on the rise

 Cacao 70 is by far the largest of the three bean-to-bar producers I will feature in this post.
 Cacao 70 started out as a drinking chocolate shop in Montreal, and has now grown to nearly 20 locations across Canada, with plans to soon break into the US and Asian markets.
 Not bad for a company that was just launched in 2011 in Montreal by co-owners Bing Tang and Ying Zhi Wang, both originally from China.